 The functional currencies of the Company's foreign operations are deemed to be the local country's currency.
 Assets and liabilities of the Company's international subsidiaries are translated at their respective period-end exchange rates, and revenues and expenses are translated at average currency exchange rates for the period.
-The resulting balance sheet translation adjustments are included in Other Comprehensive Income (Loss) and are reflected as a separate component of Stockholders' Equity.
+The resulting balance sheet translation adjustments are included in Other Comprehensive Loss and are reflected as a separate component of Stockholders' Equity.

 Foreign currency transaction gains and losses are recorded in "General and administrative expenses" in the Consolidated Statements of Income.
-The Company recognized net foreign currency transaction gains of \$127 and \$324 and net foreign currency transaction losses \$275 in the years ended March 31, 2015, March 31, 2014 and March 31, 2013, respectively.
-The net foreign currency transaction gains and losses recorded in "General and administrative expenses" include settlement gains and losses on forward contracts disclosed below.
+The Company recognized net foreign currency transaction gains of \$195, \$127 and \$324 in the years ended March 31, 2016, 2015, and 2014, respectively.
+The net foreign currency transaction gains recorded in "General and administrative expenses" include settlement gains and losses on forward contracts disclosed below.

 To date, the Company has selectively hedged its exposure to foreign currency transaction gains and losses on the balance sheet through the use of forward contracts, which were not designated as hedging instruments.
 The duration of forward contracts utilized for hedging the Company's balance sheet exposure is generally one month to three months.
-As of March 31, 2015 and March 31, 2014, the Company did not have any forward contracts outstanding.
-The Company recorded net realized gains in general and administrative expenses of \$33 in fiscal 2015 and net realized losses of \$82 in fiscal 2014 and \$152 in fiscal 2013 related to the settlement of a forward exchange contracts.
+As of March 31, 2016 and March 31, 2015, the Company did not have any forward contracts outstanding.
+The Company recorded net realized losses in general and administrative expenses of \$53 in fiscal 2016, gains of \$33 in fiscal 2015 and losses of \$82 in fiscal 2014 related to the settlement of a forward exchange contracts.
 In the future, the Company may enter into additional foreign currency-based hedging contracts to reduce its exposure to significant fluctuations in currency exchange rates on the balance sheet.

-Comprehensive Income
+Comprehensive Income (Loss)

-Comprehensive income is defined to include all changes in equity, except those resulting from investments by stockholders and distribution to stockholders.
+Comprehensive income (loss) is defined to include all changes in equity, except those resulting from investments by stockholders and distribution to stockholders.